chickenPopcorn/EqEq/notes/final-report.md

 # Project Plan <!-- { DRI: Jimmy -->
 ## Roles and Responsibilities
-We assigned four main roles ­ Manager(two), Language Guru, System Architect, Tester to each member on the team.
+We assigned four main roles ­ Manager, Language Guru, System Architect, Testers to each member on the team.
 As we developed our language, the role were not that clearly divided.
 The team would help each other when we ran into particularly difficult problems, and assign each other pull request to review before merge.
 The table below illustrates the main